-This parameter selects which of four thresholds will be used to decide whether a new Note On event will activate the Accent signal to the Synthesizer.
-For instance, if this parameter is set to 0 (default) then any Note On with a velocity of 64 or above will activate the Accent signal.
+This parameter selects which of four thresholds will be used to decide whether a new Note On event will activate the Accent signal to the synthesiser.
+For instance, if this parameter is set to 0 (default) then any Note On with a velocity of 65 or above will activate the Accent signal.
 Instruments which output a Note On event without variable velocity typically use 64 for each note's velocity.

 Parameter 6 value Threshold equal to or above which Note On Velocity will activate Accent

-0 64
+0 65 For MIDI In V1.0.0 to V1.0.3 this was 64.

 1 80

 2 100

 3 120